pressoholics/prso-content-syndication-toolkit/readme.txt

 Want to make content marketing to multiple clients a breeze?

+Automatically add Canonical links back to original content!

 Content Syndication Toolkit allows you to syndicate content to multiple client sites automatically.

 Just create an account for each client, publish your post and all the content, categories, tags and images will be pushed to all registered clients.
 This is a content marketing wordpress plugin which makes mass content syndication quick and simple.

 [youtube http://www.youtube.com/watch?v=IDhMirwfnLc]

+= Perfect for Content Marketing, Auto Canonical link generation! =

+Plugin automatically adds a canonical link to the 'head' every imported post at the clients end.

+It also adds a link back to the original post at the end of the content:

+e.g. This article was first published on http://benjaminmoody.com.

 = This is NOT an RSS aggregator plugin! =

 All requests for content are authenticated with a username and password exactly like a Wordpress login.
 This means that only clients that you have registered can access the content.

-= Perfect for Content Marketing =

-Plugin automatically adds a canonical link to the end of every imported post at the clients end.

-e.g. This article was first published on http://benjaminmoody.com.

 = Need to stop content going to a client? =